bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 *	Cost effective
 ### 3	Packaged application implementation
 When implementing a packaged application from an external vendor customisations must be avoided.
 We must fit our business processes with the chosen application package rather than change the application.
 Applications must be hosted internally as a first choice.
 _Rationale:_ To help ensure simple, cost effective applications.
-Vanilla packages are easier and less costly to maintain and upgrade than packages which have been customised with [company]¬specific developments.
-Packages are primarily implemented to support processes where [company] has little competitive advantage and there is therefore unlikely to be significant business benefit in customising them.
+Vanilla packages are easier and less costly to maintain and upgrade than packages which have been customised with SuccessionWealth¬specific developments.
+Packages are primarily implemented to support processes where SuccessionWealth has little competitive advantage and there is therefore unlikely to be significant business benefit in customising them.
 It is usually more cost effective to host applications internally.
-_Implications:_ If [company]'s processes do not fit the processes in the package, then we must first try to change our processes to fit the package, before customisation is considered.
+_Implications:_ If SuccessionWealth's processes do not fit the processes in the package, then we must first try to change our processes to fit the package, before customisation is considered.
 Package customisation must be kept to a minimum and must be signed¬off prior to development.
 Approved package customisation must be delivered as a bolt¬on to the application, with as little change to delivered code as possible to ensure that upgrades can be delivered effectively.
 Suppliers must sign-up to ongoing improvement and management of customisations.
 Third party hosted applications must be avoided where possible; when external hosting is agreed the solution must be capable of being monitored and have clear SLAs.
 See also:
 *	Repeatable
 *	Agile